phillipclapham/neuroweaver/README.md

 4. **Consistency Checks**: For complex topics, ask the AI to review its own responses for internal consistency.
    Example: "Please review your explanation for any internal contradictions or inconsistencies, and revise if necessary."

+### Feedback and Community Refinement
+Neuroweaver is an evolving framework.
+Users are encouraged to explore and refine the framework by submitting their own prompt patterns, ideas, and use cases.

+To contribute, submit your feedback through GitHub issues or pull requests, and help push the boundaries of human-AI collaboration. 🌍💡

 ### Conclusion